NautilusOSS/airdrop/README.md

 ## Security

 - All airdrop addresses and token IDs are verified on-chain
-- Blocklist prevents distribution to ineligible addresses
+- Blacklist prevents distribution to ineligible addresses
 - Smart contracts handle the actual token distribution
 - Users must sign transactions to claim tokens